 25. NOTICES: All notices required by the terms of the Agreement must be hand delivered, sent by overnight courier service, mailed by certified mail, return receipt requested, or mailed via United States mail, postage prepaid, if to Contractor at the address first above written, and if to the City at:

-Director, Denver's Head Start Office 201 West Colfax Avenue, Dept. 1105 Denver, Colorado 80202
+Executive Director of Denver Great Kids Head Start Office 201 West Colfax Avenue, Dept. 1101 Denver, Colorado 80202

 With a copy of any such notice to:

 Denver City Attorney's Office 1437 Bannock St., Room 353 Denver, Colorado 80202